Narratives of Empire: Washington, D.C. (1967)

 Though published first, Washington, D.C.
 (1967) is the sixth book in the series chronologically, taking place from 1937–1954.
 This is a story of political life in Washington among congressmen, the press and the social elites during the administrations of Franklin D. Roosevelt, Harry S. Truman and Dwight D. Eisenhower.
 Fictional characters include Blaise Sanford, Peter Sanford, James Burden Day, and Clay Overbury.

 The Golden Age (2000)

 The Golden Age (2000) is the seventh and final book in the series and takes place from 1939–1954 and in the year 2000.
 In the novel, the US is maneuvered into the Second World War by President Roosevelt, whose successors pursue a fatal Cold War policy of military and economic domination just as the nation has become the center of western art and culture.

-The novel includes the following historical characters: Franklin D. Roosevelt, Eleanor Roosevelt, Harry Hopkins, Harry S. Truman, Wendell Willkie, Dean Acheson, Herbert Hoover, Gore Vidal, John La Touche, Dawn Powell, and Tennessee Williams.
+The novel includes Franklin D. Roosevelt, Eleanor Roosevelt, Harry Hopkins, Harry S. Truman, Wendell Willkie, Dean Acheson, Herbert Hoover, Gore Vidal, John La Touche, Dawn Powell, and Tennessee Williams.
 Fictional characters include Caroline Sanford, Blaise Sanford, Peter Sanford, James Burden Day, and Clay Overbury.